kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 A factory floor is divided into cell-sites.
 The PLCs or other types of controllers are physically located close to the equipment in the cell-sites.
-The collection of monitoring, status and sensing data is first done on the site and then transmitted over secure channels to the cloud applications.
+The collection of monitoring, status and sensing data is first done on the site and then transmitted over secure channels to the data applications for aggregation and further processing.
+These applications can be hosted in remote cloud infrastructure, but are also often hosted within a limited domain environment, controlled by a single operator, like on-premise, at the edge or in a private cloud.
+Both options gain from infrastructure that scales out, has elastic compute and storage resources, so they will both be referred to as cloud in the following sections.

 ~~~~~drawing